DmitryTsepelev/clean_actions/README.md

 OtherAction.call # => "SyncData#before_transaction was called inside the transaction"  is logged
 ```

+⚠️ Do not call other actions from this method!

 ### before_actions

 If you want to do something before action — use `#before_action` callback, that is run inside the transaction but before `#perform_actions`: